second-state/WasmEdge-unittest/README.md

 * `wasm-core-20211214`: The test suite in the date 2021/12/14 from the WASM spec.
 * `wasm-core-20211119`: The test suite in the date 2021/11/19 from the WASM spec.
 * `wasm-core-20210414`: The test suite in the date 2021/04/14 from the WASM spec.

+### Deprecated

+* `wasm-core`: The older test suite for the [SSVM 0.7.2](https://github.com/second-state/SSVM/releases/tag/0.7.2) and [SSVM 0.7.3](https://github.com/second-state/SSVM/releases/tag/0.7.3).
+Deprecated and will not update.
 * `wasm-ref-types`: The test suite for the bulk-memory-operations and reference-types proposals.
 * `wasm-1.1`: The test suite for the WASM 1.1.
 * `wasm-1.0`: The test suite for the WASM 1.0.